Francis Corbin

 Brief Life History of Francis

-When Francis Corbin was born about 1728, in Virginia, United States, his father, John Corbin Jr, was 32 and his mother, Elizabeth “Betty” Jennings, was 35.
-He married Ann Banks- Scott in 1747, in Essex, Virginia, United States.
-They were the parents of at least 6 sons.
-He died before 1 June 1782, in Culpeper, Virginia, United States, at the age of 55.
+When Francis Corbin was born about 1728, in Virginia, United States, his father, John Corbin Jr, was 32 and his mother, Elizabeth Jennings, was 35.
+He had at least 1 son with Ann Banks- Scott.
+He died before 1 June 1782, in Culpeper, Virginia, United States.

 Photos and Memories (0)